scrabbletank/farhome-rules/rulesdoc.md

 You can concentrate on 2 separate spells at once, as long as these spells have different targets.
 Persistent effects, such as _Shroud of Darkness_ have no targets, and creatures inside the spells area do not count as already targeted for Split Mind.

 #### Lay on Hands
 *Requires Blessed Healing, 3 Charisma*

 You have a natural gift for healing, able to channel your Divine magic without the aid of a Codex.
 You may spend 5 AP to heal a single wound from a creature you touch.
 This can be used up to your charisma level, after which you must take a long rest to regain this feat.

 #### Jinx
 *Requires Potent Curses, 4 Willpower*

 You may affect the same creature with two different curses, instead of one.
 You gain 1 superior die to your saving throw when you are the target of a curse.

+#### Indomitable
+*Requires Durable, 3 Stamina, 12th Level*

+When taking lethal damage, as long as the total damage is less than or equal to your Stamina you are left with 1 wound, with the excess reducing your Stamina directly.
+Stamina lost in this way is returned after a long rest.

+#### Armor Mastery
+*Requires Armor Expert, 3 Strength, 10th Level*
+You take no penalties from wearing armor.
+When making a defense roll you may reroll 1 defense die, taking the new value.

 #### Eldritch Force
 *Requires Chosen, 1 Intelligence, 8th Level*